vantage-sh/terraform-provider-vantage/README.md

 You'll need `VANTAGE_API_TOKEN` exposed either via flags to the apply or via environment with a tool like `direnv`.

+`VANTAGE_HOST` can be set to override the host used for requests to Vantage.

 ```
 terraform apply
 ```